jordanlambrecht/ope-we-eloped/README.md

 ## Stories Section

 This section uses the react-hook-form react library to gather the form data and pass it up the chain.
 I use Monday.com to gather the information.
-You could eaisly use sendgrid instead to simply email the submissions to yourself instead.
+You could easily use sendgrid instead to simply email the submissions to yourself instead.
 I believe monday has a free version.

 ## Environment Variables